 Finally, determine how and where you’ll store plants during the drying phase.
 Drying and curing your plants is critical to the quality of your final product, and there are multiple options in configuring cannabis drying racks.
 As you start to shop, look for options that are quality-focused while keeping grow room safety, efficiency, and security in mind.

 Starting your own cannabis cultivation operation requires many considerations, but Lift and Grow is here to help.
-Our grow room consultants have years of experience in the cannabis industry and can help you select the equipment that’s right for you.
+Our grow room consultants have years of experience in the cannabis industry and can help you select the equipment and grow software that’s right for you.
 Reach out to Lift and Grow today to take your commercial operation to a new level.